haski333/LuaPipe/README.md

 ```
 ## On the server, LuaPipe takes care of calling one **`Client`** or `All clients`

-- To only call one client, make the first argument the target `Client/Player`
+- To only call one client, make the first parameter the target `Client/Player`
 ```lua
 local JumpscarePipe = LuaPipe:GetPipe("Jumpscare")